DataDog/hiring-engineers/answers.md

 sudo apt-get install mysql-server sudo apt-get -y install php5 libapache2-mod-php5 php5-mcrypt

 In the meantime, We are showing multiple hosts in the infrastructure area!
 First is my precise64 Ubuntu box, then my Macintosh.

-Just type in the API key and AWS cloud monitoring.
+I now have a nice HTTP symbol in my infrastucture.
+Now i need to get mysql working.